 INSPECTION BASES: See IMC 0308 Attachment 6

-This inspection procedure includes requirements that apply to all inspections (Sections 03.01-03.) and requirements that apply only to inspections that review performance metrics and/or performance testing (Section 03.).
+This inspection procedure includes requirements that apply to all inspections (Sections 03.01-03.04) and requirements that apply only to inspections that review performance metrics and/or performance testing (Section 03.05).
 The use of performance metrics is voluntary and does not impact the overall inspection hours.
-Because licensees who have a performance testing program can demonstrate effectiveness of their cybersecurity programs in a performance-based manner, the oversight structure for these licensees differs from that of licensees without testing programs.
+Because licensees who have a performance testing program can demonstrate effectiveness of their cybersecurity programs in a performance-based manner, the oversight structure for these licensees differs from that of licensees without performance testing programs.
 The differences are described below.

 SAMPLE REQUIREMENTS: